boly38/node-mongotools/.github/CONTRIBUTING.md

 Please create an [issue](https://github.com/boly38/node-mongotools/issues) describing your goal / question / bug description...

+If you're interested in an existing issue, please contribute by up-voting for it by adding a :+1:.

 If you want to push some code :
 - fork and prepare a feature-git-branch, then create a [pull request](https://github.com/boly38/node-mongotools/pulls) that link your issue.

+You could also be critic with existing ticket/PR : all constructive feedbacks are welcome.

 # Maintainer HowTos
 ## HowTo create a fresh version